top of page

 Management

 Ramon Laguarta has served as PepsiCo’s CEO since 2018, becoming the sixth CEO in the company’s history.
-He holds a bachelor's and master's degree in Business Administration from ESADE Business School in Barcelona, along with a master's degree in International Management from Thunderbird School of Global Management at Arizona State University.
-Having joined PepsiCo in 1996, he has held various leadership roles, including CEO of the Europe and Sub-Saharan Africa sector, President of the Eastern Europe region, and Vice President of PepsiCo Europe.
-In 2017, he became the global president of the company before assuming the CEO role.
-Ramon Laguarta is widely recognized for his deep understanding of PepsiCo’s business, strong work ethic, and ability to drive long-term growth.
-Under his leadership, the company has embraced a strategic framework centered around being faster, stronger, and better.
-His vision is to position PepsiCo as the global leader in convenient foods and beverages by enhancing market responsiveness through a consumer-centric approach and increasing investments in top-line growth, optimizing costs, capabilities, and culture while unifying PepsiCo’s global operations, and embedding purpose into the business strategy by strengthening sustainability efforts, advancing technology, and prioritizing people and the planet.
-He has also introduced the mission to “create more smiles with every sip and every bite,” reflecting his commitment to innovation, sustainability, and long-term value creation.
-For shareholders, this translates to a focus on delivering sustainable top-tier total shareholder return while maintaining best-in-class corporate governance.
-According to Comparably, Laguarta holds a CEO rating of 72/100, placing him in the top 30% of companies of similar size.
-His extensive experience, strategic vision, and ability to adapt PepsiCo to evolving consumer trends give me strong confidence in the company’s management.
+He holds both a bachelor’s and a master’s degree in Business Administration from ESADE Business School in Barcelona, as well as a master’s degree in International Management from Thunderbird School of Global Management at Arizona State University.
+Having joined PepsiCo in 1996, Ramon Laguarta has spent nearly three decades inside the organization, building deep operational and cultural knowledge across geographies and business units.
+Over the course of his career at PepsiCo, Ramon Laguarta has held a wide range of senior leadership roles, including CEO of the Europe and Sub Saharan Africa sector, President of the Eastern Europe region, and Vice President of PepsiCo Europe.
+In 2017, he was appointed Global President, overseeing the company’s global operations and strategic priorities, before assuming the CEO role the following year.
+This long internal progression has given him a good understanding of PepsiCo’s supply chain, brand portfolio, bottling structure, and retailer relationships across both developed and emerging markets.
+Ramon Laguarta is widely recognized for his disciplined execution, strong work ethic, and long term orientation.
+Under his leadership, PepsiCo has sharpened its strategic framework around becoming faster, stronger, and better as an organization.
+His vision is to position PepsiCo as the global leader in convenient foods and beverages by improving speed to market through a more consumer centric operating model, increasing investment behind core brands and innovation, optimizing costs and capabilities at scale, and further unifying PepsiCo’s global operations while preserving local market responsiveness.
+A defining feature of Ramon Laguarta’s tenure has been his emphasis on sustainable growth rather than short term volume expansion.
+He has placed greater focus on portfolio mix, pricing discipline, productivity, and returns on invested capital, while also embedding sustainability and digitalization into the company’s long term strategy.
+Initiatives such as pep plus reflect this approach, aligning environmental goals, supply chain resilience, and product innovation with financial performance.
+His stated mission to create more smiles with every sip and every bite captures a leadership philosophy that balances brand building, operational excellence, and purpose.
+From a shareholder perspective, Ramon Laguarta has maintained a clear focus on capital discipline, resilient cash flow generation, and consistent returns.
+Under his leadership, PepsiCo has continued to grow dividends, invest in high return capacity and brand investments, and pursue targeted acquisitions and partnerships that strengthen its competitive position, particularly in snacks and functional beverages.
+According to Comparably, Ramon Laguarta holds a CEO rating of 72 out of 100, placing him in the top 30% of CEOs at companies of similar size.
+His deep internal experience, strategic clarity, and ability to adapt PepsiCo to evolving consumer preferences and retail dynamics give me strong confidence in the company’s management and its ability to compound value over time.

 The Numbers